zainabmelh/guide-articles/articles/Certificates/filter-arrays-with-filter/index.md

 ---
-title: "Filter Arrays with Filter"
+title: Filter Arrays with Filter
-parent: "certificates-guide"
 ---
 Filter is a useful method that can filter out values that don't match a certain criteria.

     var array = [1,2,3,4,5,6,7,8,9,10];